usc-isi-digelements/paginated-image-gallery/README.md

 # paginated-image-gallery

-A polymer web component that shows an image-gallery component in a paginated-list component.
+A Polymer Element showing an image-gallery component in a paginated-list component.

 ### Example
 ```html